 Cons of Owning a Solar System

-Under the Energy Policy Act of 2005, homeowners who have these systems on their homes must meet several qualifications in order to claim those exemptions.
-Those who don’t pay enough in federal taxes each year will not qualify to collect the full 30% tax credit at once.
-However, this rolls over for 4 years, so over the course of time you can get it all, but some incentives may take time to pay out the full 30% anticipated.
+Under the Energy Policy Act of 2005, homeowners who install rooftop solar on their homes, are eligible to deduct 30 percent of the purchase price from their federal income taxes.
+But there are several qualifications that must be met in order to claim those deductions.
+Homeowners who don’t pay enough in federal taxes each year will not qualify to collect the full 30 percent tax credit all at once.
+But the deduction does roll over for four years, so over time, they still collect the full 30 percent deduction.

-If you work with a full-service solar company, they can guide you through the entire process of going solar, from determining if your home qualifies, estimating how much power your system will generate, and most importantly, how much money you will save over the life of the system, which for many people can be tens of thousands of dollars.
+If you work with a full-service solar company, they can guide you through the entire process of switching to solar, from determining if your home qualifies, estimating how much power your system will need to generate, and most importantly, how much money you will save over the life of the equipment.
+Most of the time, the savings amount to tens of thousands of dollars.

 At Blue Raven Solar, we take care of all the details of going solar, so if you’ve been thinking about it, give us a call and let us help you determine what option is right for you.